 Musical Director Liz Hudson

-Liz has been working with youth brass bands for about fifteen years.
+Liz has been working with youth brass bands for over fifteen years.
 She is a founder member of MYBB and has always had a particular interest in beginner players, as well as players with special needs.
 She started as a music “pointer” with Poynton Youth Brass Band’s junior section.
-Liz now runs MYBB’s beginner groups and conducts the Training Band which was set up to rehearse on a weekly basis in February 2011.
+Liz now runs MYBB’s Training Band which was set up to rehearse on a weekly basis in February 2011.

 Liz comes from a musical background and started as a pianist, taking up the flute at secondary school.
 She played in Stockport Youth Orchestra until going to York University where she studied Music and Education.
-Liz then pursued a financial career and then took a break to bring up a family, but found herself drawn back to music after agreeing to play “The Wheels on the Bus” on the piano at her daughters’ nursery school.
+Liz then pursued a financial career, followed by a break to bring up a family, but found herself drawn back to music after agreeing to play “The Wheels on the Bus” on the piano at her daughters’ nursery school!

 Brass bands appeared in Liz’s life when her younger daughter took up the cornet.
 Two and a half years as a peripatetic teacher of brass and wind instruments gave her much valuable experience, including running school wind bands.
 She also arranges music for beginners which has become very important to the success of MYBB’s Training Band where the aim is for every player to be able to participate in band playing at the earliest possible opportunity.